DSAnup/sphpaddressbook/README.md

 ## Note

 * To access a script you must be sign in
 * Email : Administrator@System.Dom
 * Password : password
+* Framework is Case Sensitive.
+* It's better to use CamelCase in Table Field name.
+You can check the format in 'contact.sql'.
 * When you run a script it's generate sql file for particular entity automaticaly under database folder